Patricia Harrison

-Patricia de Stacy Harrison (born 1939) is an American public relations executive and government official, currently serving as president and chief executive officer of the Corporation for Public Broadcasting, a non-profit established by the federal government to support public radio and television broadcasting.
+Patricia de Stacy Harrison (born 1939) is an American public relations executive and government official serving as president and chief executive officer of the Corporation for Public Broadcasting, a non-profit established by the federal government to support public radio and television broadcasting.

 Early life and education

 Harrison is a native of Brooklyn, New York.
 She earned a bachelor's degree from the American University School of International Service in Washington, D.C.

 Career

-In 1973 she co-founded the PR agency the E. Bruce Harrison Company with her husband E. Bruce Harrison.
-While working with the company, which was sold in a merger deal in 1996, "she created and directed programs in the public interest comprising diverse stakeholder groups, including the National Environmental Development Association, a partnership of labor, agriculture and industry working for better environmental solutions together."
+In 1973 she co-founded the public relations agency the E. Bruce Harrison Company.
+While working with the company, which was sold in a merger in 1996, "she created and directed programs in the public interest comprising diverse stakeholder groups, including the National Environmental Development Association, a partnership of labor, agriculture and industry working for better environmental solutions together."

 George H. W. Bush appointed Harrison to the President's Export Council in the United States Department of Commerce in 1990.
 She was elected co-chair of the Republican National Committee in 1997, serving until 2001, when she was appointed to the post of Assistant Secretary of State for Educational and Cultural Affairs by then-Secretary of State Colin Powell.
 Under Harrison's direction, the State Department initiated the CultureConnect program in which American celebrities including YoYo Ma, Denyce Graves, Doris Roberts and Frank McCourt acted as "cultural ambassadors" in trips to Pakistan, Russia, Israel, and other countries.